OpenBEL/bel-nav/README.md

 *Development*

-The *kam-nav* plugin is built with Groovy and uses a gradle build system.
+The *kam-nav* plugin is built with Groovy and uses a maven build system.

 Additionally it includes the [gosh](https://github.com/formwork-io/gosh) shell tool to drive development functions.
 This shell tool is based on bash so it works within Mac, Linux, and Windows w/ Cygwin.